 Perhaps surprisingly, what you sleep in can help you sleep better – at least more comfortably.
 The right fabric can actually help manage your hot flashes, cold sweats or hot sleeping.

-You may not have thought that fabric can do much, but some fabrics naturally wick and evaporate sweat and store and release heat as the body needs it.
+You may not have thought that fabric can do much, but some fabrics naturally wick and evaporate sweat and store and release heat as the body needs it while others actually trap the heat and sweat next to you - keeping you clammy and uncomfortable all night long.

 So which fabrics are best for your situation?